primefieldsfp/faster_Fpx/Instructions RELIC.md

-# Integration to the BLS12-381 and BLS24-509 pairing software in the RELIC library, versions 0.5.0 and 0.6.0
+## Implementation of the BLS12-381 and BLS24-509 pairing-friendly curves using the RELIC library (v0.5.0 and v0.6.0)
-# Paper "Efficient Algorithms for Large Prime Characteristic Fields and Their Application to Bilinear Pairings"

 This library includes two efficient implementations of the extension field arithmetic that underlies the optimal ate pairings over BLS12-381 and BLS24-509.
-The original RELIC library is available here: https://github.com/relic-toolkit/relic
+These implementations are integrated to the [RELIC library](https://github.com/relic-toolkit/relic).

 ## Contents

-Our new implementations and modifications are available here (for BLS12-381):
+The new implementations and modifications are available here (for BLS12-381):

 * [`asm folder`](RELIC_pairings/relic-bls12-381/src/low/x64-asm-382/): contains the assembly implementations for extension field multiplication
 (file relic_fpx_mul_low_asm.s) and squaring (file relic_fpx_sqr_low_asm.s).